bigtreetech/docs/README.md

 This GitHub repository is used for BIGTREETECH wiki

-The main BIGTREETECH project is at [bttwiki](https://bigtreetech.github.io/docs/)
+The main BIGTREETECH wiki project is at [Global Bigtreetech wiki](https://global.bttwiki.com)